Learn Raspberry Pi Web Interface Guide

 Color Scheme Select a dark or light color scheme for the user interface.

-Monitor Output Ports Activate this setting to monitor data sent out of [outport] objects on the port control tab of an instance.
+Monitor Output Ports Activate this setting to monitor data sent out of [outport] objects on the port control tab of an device.

-Computer MIDI Keyboard Activate this Setting to play MIDI notes into an instance using the computer's keyboard, when displaying the MIDI control tab.
+Computer MIDI Keyboard Activate this Setting to play MIDI notes into an device using the computer's keyboard, when displaying the MIDI control tab.

 Parameter List: Sort Attribute Select the attribute to use to sort your parameters.